platformsh/template-builder/templates/wordpress/files/README.md

 This template builds WordPress on Platform.sh using the [`johnbolch/wordpress`](https://github.com/johnpbloch/wordpress) "Composer Fork" of WordPress.
 Plugins and themes should be managed with Composer exclusively.

+WordPress is a blogging and lightweight CMS written in PHP.

 ## Services

 * PHP 7.3